Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

-Figure \ref{fig:japanese-listening-test-big} shows the results of the listening test in Japanese.
-Please refer to Table \ref{tbl:japanese-u-test} for a statistical significance test.
-We can see a significant score gap between Tacotron systems with small and large parameter sizes.
-Both baseline Tacotron and self-attention Tacotron systems with small parameter size had low scores of $2.98\pm 0.03$ and $2.88\pm 0.03$, respectively.
-We investigated samples that had average mean opinion scores (MOSs) of less than 2.5 from these systems by listening and found incorrect pitch accents from the lowly rated samples.
-Some lowly rated samples from self-attention Tacotron with small parameter size contained fatal alignment errors, which was suggested by the alignment error detector.
-On the other hand, Tacotron systems with large parameter size had high MOSs of about 3.8.
-There were no statistically significant differences among these systems according to the statistical significance test, so the presence of self-attention and difference in encoder network structure did not majorly affect the naturalness of synthetic speech.
-These Tacotron systems had similar scores to the pipeline system using the mel-spectrogram, which had an MOS of $3.74 \pm 0.03$.
+The difference among Tacotron systems with the large parameter size is not statistically significant as Table~\ref{tbl:japanese-u-test} shows, so the presence of self-attention and difference in encoder network structure did not significantly affect the naturalness of synthetic speech.
+Furthermore, these Tacotron systems had slightly higher scores than the pipeline system using the mel-spectrogram, which had an MOS of $3.97 \pm 0.04$.
 The Tacotron systems using the CBHL encoder had statistically significant differences from the pipeline system using mel-spectrogram, but the Tacotron systems using the CNN based encoder did not.
-The pipeline system using the vocoder parameter had a lower MOS ($3.48 \pm 0.03$) than the pipeline system using the mel-spectrogram and the Tacotron system with large parameter size.
+The pipeline system using the vocoder parameter had a lower MOS ($3.87 \pm 0.04$) than the pipeline system using the mel-spectrogram and the Tacotron system with the large parameter size.